How to Record Gameplay with XSplit

 With XSplit Broadcaster, you can fully customize your resolutions and framerates.
 Again, you have to keep in mind that the larger the resolution and the higher the framerate, the larger your file size will become.

-To adjust more properties, click on Outputs from the top menu, and then click on the settings icon next to “Local Recording.”
+To adjust more properties, click on Outputs from the top menu.
+Then click on the setting icon that is next to “Local Recording.”

-From there, you’ll be able to change the video codec, the quality of video, the audio bitrate, the audio format, the output file type, and file splitting.
+From there, you’ll be able to change the video codec, the quality of the video, the audio bitrate, the audio format, the output file type, and file splitting.
 For more information, check out this video.

 2. Add a Game Source

-To specify what you’re recording, you have to add a video source.
+To specify what game you’re recording, you have to add a video source.
 If your game runs on OpenGL or DirectX 9 – 12, add a video source by clicking “Sources” on the top menu and select “Game capture,” then either select your game or pick “Auto Detect.”

 Alternatively, if your game doesn’t run on OpenGL or DirectX 9 – 12, you can select Screen Capture instead.

 For more details on this, check out the XSplit Broadcaster Manual.

 3. Start Recording

-To begin your recording, go to “Outputs” from the top menu and click on Local Recording.
+To begin your recording of the game, go to “Outputs” from the top menu, and click on Local Recording.

 To stop recording, click on that again.